Vetalb8/react-leanjs-bolierplate/README.md

   )
 ```

-* [@kadira/react-storybook-addon-info](https://www.npmjs.com/package/@kadira/react-storybook-addon-info) It helps to write infor of the component proptypes as a generic documentation. <br>
+* [@kadira/react-storybook-addon-info](https://www.npmjs.com/package/@kadira/react-storybook-addon-info) It helps to write info of the component proptypes as generic documentation. <br>
 We can generate Static files later to keep track of styling in the project.
 Example:
 ```js